-Habit can powerfully differentiate digital magazine content from the mountain of information available online.Although I am a fan of (and design) digital magazines, I still love when a new print issue of a magazine arrives in the mail.
+Habit can powerfully differentiate digital magazine content from the mountain of information available online.Although I am a fan of (and even design) digital magazines, I still love when a new print issue of a magazine arrives in the mail.
 I am the type that loses track of time and when I see the spine or the corner of a cover in my stack of mail, I am surprised.
-‘Is that time again already?’
+‘Is it that time again already?’

 The appearance triggers a chain of ingrained habits.

 First, I review the cover.
 Read everything on it and then plan my attack.
 The magazine is placed in the same space next to my desk.
 From that moment on, each visit with my to do list or calendar has a secondary motive – to find time that I can devote to the publication.
 When that time comes, I look at these things, usually in this order:

 • then off to the first thing, lately it is usually a department